setmy-info/setmy-info.github.io/src/site/markdown/jenkins.md

 Tagging — make tag for released (**tested/verified**, **published** and **deployed**) software into VCS.

+**NB!** These are just for quick developer setup, in production al need to be changed

 ```
 admin : bf69e89292704227868d15617de7e802
 linux-0 : 0f79d1def5385b2a00dfe1c6ff0144155396ea9ca2973cd36732391b07c59d1b